 - Greene County Health Department in Paragould

-- BRTC Career Pathways program provides assistance to single parents, offering advising and personal support, gas cards, and child care reimbursement to qualifying students.
+- BRTC Career Pathways program provides assistance to parents, offering advising and personal support, gas cards, and child care reimbursement to qualifying students.

 - A full-time Retention Specialist Mylea White, who assists students with personal support and referrals to resources on the BRTC campuses and in the community.